k8s-1/flux-basics/README.md

 - cli-only, focused on efficiency
 # cons
-- requires cicd system to be set up for app promotions to be secure and effective, i.e. automation workflows to promote apps, some level of custom automation is needed
+- requires cicd system to be set up for app promotions to be secure and effective, i.e. automation workflows to promote apps, custom automation is needed to fully benefit

 # requirements
 A Kubernetes cluster.
 We recommend Kubernetes kind for trying Flux out in a local development environment.